mayurOciSA/NAT64_With_NLB/README.md

 1) Public IPv4 internet via NAT64 NVAs via OCI NAT Gateway(NATGW) &
 2) Public GUA internet via NAT66 NVAs via OCI Internet Gateway(IGW).

 Solution is self-contained in a seperate VCN called Proxy VCN.
 Proxy VCN has 3 subnets.
 One private subnet for two NLBs, 2nd private subnet for NAT64 backend(s)/NVAs & 3rd public subnet for NAT66 backend(s)/NVAs.
 Each NLB is private, dual-stack, acting in transparent (bump-in-the-wire) mode with IPv6 ULA address.
+For both NLBs symmetric hashing is also enabled.

 4th subnet is private subnet for OCI Bastion SOCK5 proxy.

 The focus of this terraform is on Proxy VCN, NLBs within it and backends performing NAT64/NAT66.
 Needless to say, there should no overlap of IP addresses in VCN X(your ULA VCNs) and Proxy VCN.

 For production grade setup, further tuning might be required for backend NVAs doing NAT64/NAT66 translation.
 It is left to users to manage their NAT64/NAT66 NVAs as per their production needs.
 Read section on Limitations/Future Extensions.

-Why NLB?
+### Significance of NLBs

 With NLB:  1)When pool of backends is scaled up or down, in flight connections will remain sticky 2) You will also get health check for NAT64/NAT66 NVAs.
 Both these are handled by NLB, when it fronts NAT64 or NAT66 NVAs transparently.